Hillary Clinton floats conspiracy that Tulsi Gabbard is being 'groomed' by Russians

 “I'm not making any predictions but I think they've got their eye on somebody who is currently in the Democratic primary and are grooming her to be the third-party candidate,” Clinton said, in apparent reference to Gabbard.
 “She's the favorite of the Russians.
 They have a bunch of sites and bots and other ways of supporting her so far.”

+She then accused Stein, who ran against her and Donald Trump in 2016, of also being an asset of Russia: "That’s assuming Jill Stein will give it up, which she might not because she’s also a Russian asset."

-Other Democrats have made similar claims about Gabbard, a Hawaii Democratic congresswoman and Army veteran who served in Iraq.
+Other Democrats have made similar claims about Gabbard, a Hawaii Democratic congresswoman and Hawaii Army National Guard major who served in Iraq.
 For her part, during this week’s presidential debate in Ohio, Gabbard fired back at those accusing her of this.

 CLICK HERE TO GET THE FOX NEWS APP

-Others on Friday expressed fear that Gabbard would run as a third-party candidate, helping Trump in his re-election.
+Others on Friday expressed fear that Gabbard would run as a third-party candidate, helping Trump in his reelection.

 "If @TulsiGabbard runs, it wd be a huge windfall for Trump, Assad, Putin, Xi,” former U.N. ambassador Samantha Power tweeted in response to Clinton’s comments.